npiesco/posixlake/STRESS_TEST_RESULTS.md

 ## Overview

-FSDB includes 4 stress tests that validate performance on large-scale datasets.
+posixlake includes 4 stress tests that validate performance on large-scale datasets.
 All stress tests are **ignored by default** due to longer runtimes (1-30 minutes) and are intended for performance validation and CI/CD benchmarking.

 **Latest Run**: All 4 stress tests passed in 57.51 seconds (non-ignored tests) with the new WriteBuffer batching implementation.